sunejasourabh121/sunejasourabh121/README.md

 # Hey, I'm Sourabh 👋

-Pre-final year B.Tech student at **Symbiosis Institute of Technology, Pune** — Electronics and Telecommunication Engineering, graduating 2027.
+Final year B.Tech student at **Symbiosis Institute of Technology, Pune** — Electronics and Telecommunication Engineering, graduating 2027.

 I build things at the intersection of **ML, computer vision, embedded systems, and IoT**.
 Currently working on making assistive technology affordable and accessible.